 The purpose of this course is to provide an in-depth focus on issues in industrial-organizational psychology.
-Basic theoretical positions and empirical findings will be emphasized.

-- 650. Principles and Theories of Learning (5).
+Basic theoretical positions and empirical findings will be emphasized. - 650.
+Principles and Theories of Learning (5).
 Core course selection.
 (Two of the following will be taken as core: PG 618, PG 620, or PG 650.)

 An analysis of traditional and contemporary learning theories.
 Usually offered summer quarter. - Measurement of Human Behavior (5).
 Lec.
 3, Lab.
 4, Pr., PG 615 or equivalent.
 Analysis and practicum in observing, measuring, assessing, and evaluating human behavior with emphasis on behavioral interviewing and the development of checklists and rating scales.
-Usually rotates with PG 675 and PG 676 in fall and spring quarters. - 670.
+Usually rotates with PG 675 and - 670.
 Individual Intelligence Testing (6).
 Lec.
 2, Lab.
 10, Pr., PG 615.